Zeff01/tapup-zwift/guides/app_guide.md

 # app - File Directory Guide

 This document provides an overview of the file structure within the `app` folder of the TAPU-ZWIFT project.
-It includes descriptions of each folder and its contents, helping you understand the organization of the app and its components.
+It helps you understand the organization of the app and its components.

 ---

 ## public

-This folder contains static assets and pages that are publicly accessible.
+The `public` folder contains the static files and assets for the app.
+These files are accessible to users directly.

-### layout.tsx

-Main layout component for public-facing pages.
+- **layout.tsx**: The main layout component for the public-facing pages.

-### page.tsx

-Main entry point for public-facing pages.
+- **page.tsx**: The entry point for the public-facing pages.

 ### authpages

-Contains pages related to user authentication.
+Contains all pages related to user authentication, including login, signup, and password-related actions.

-#### password

-Pages related to password management.
+- **password**

-- **layout.tsx**: Layout for the password-related pages.
+  - **layout.tsx**: The layout for password-related pages.
-- **forgotPassword**
-  - **page.tsx**: Forgot password page.
-- **passwordResetComplete**
-  - **page.tsx**: Password reset completion page.
-- **resetPassword**
-  - **page.tsx**: Reset password page.
+  - **forgotPassword/page.tsx**: Page for the forgot password process.

-#### login
+  - **passwordResetComplete/page.tsx**: Page shown after a successful password reset.
+  - **resetPassword/page.tsx**: Page for resetting the password.

-Login page for user authentication.
+- **login/page.tsx**: The login page for user authentication.

-- **page.tsx**: Login page.

-#### signup

-User registration page.

-- **page.tsx**: Signup page.
+- **signup/page.tsx**: The signup page for new users.

-#### \_components
+### \_components

-Shared components used across authentication pages.
+Contains shared components used throughout the auth-related pages.

-- **auth-background.tsx**: Background component for auth pages.
+- **auth-background.tsx**: Background component for the authentication pages.
-- **auth-logout.tsx**: Logout component for authentication.
+- **auth-logout.tsx**: Logout component used in authentication.
-- **auth-separator.tsx**: Separator component for authentication forms.
+- **auth-separator.tsx**: A separator component used in auth forms.
-- **forgot-password-form.tsx**: Form for requesting a password reset.
+- **forgot-password-form.tsx**: Form component for the forgot password process.
-- **login-form.tsx**: Login form component.
+- **login-form.tsx**: Form component for logging in users.
-- **onboard-indicator.tsx**: Onboarding indicator component.
+- **onboard-indicator.tsx**: Onboarding step indicator.
-- **reset-password-form.tsx**: Form for resetting the password.
+- **reset-password-form.tsx**: Form component for resetting passwords.
-- **signup-form.tsx**: Signup form component.
+- **signup-form.tsx**: Form component for signing up users.
 - **social-buttons.tsx**: Social media authentication buttons.

 ### about

-About page.
+About the app page.

-- **page.tsx**: About page content.
+- **page.tsx**: Displays information about the app.

 ### features

-Features page describing the app’s key functionalities.

-- **page.tsx**: Features page content.
+Shows the features of the app.

+- **page.tsx**: Displays the key features of the app.

 ### testimonials

-Testimonials page displaying user feedback.
+A page displaying user testimonials.

-- **page.tsx**: Testimonials content.
+- **page.tsx**: Displays customer feedback and testimonials.

 ### user

-User-specific pages.
+User-specific pages, generally showing user profiles.

 - **[id]**
-  - **loading.tsx**: Loading state for user profile.
+  - **loading.tsx**: The loading state for user profiles.
-  - **page.tsx**: User profile page content.
+  - **page.tsx**: The user profile page.

 ---

 ## secured

-This folder contains pages and components for authenticated users only.
+This folder contains secured pages and sections for authenticated users only.

 ### admin

-Admin section for managing the app’s backend.
+Admin section for managing the app's backend.

 - **layout.tsx**: Layout for the admin dashboard.

 #### users

-User management section in the admin dashboard.
+Manages the users section within the admin dashboard.

-- **loading.tsx**: Loading state for user management.
+- **loading.tsx**: The loading state for user management.
-- **page.tsx**: User management page.
+- **page.tsx**: Displays the user management page.

 #### components

-Components specific to the user management section.
+Components used for managing users in the admin section.

-- **columns.tsx**: Table column components.
+- **columns.tsx**: Defines the columns for user data tables.
-- **data-table.tsx**: Table displaying user data.
+- **data-table.tsx**: A table component displaying user data.
-- **TableComponent.tsx**: Generic table component.
+- **TableComponent.tsx**: A reusable table component.

 ### user

-Regular user pages.
+Pages for regular users, displaying user dashboards and other actions.

 #### boarded

-Section for boarded users.
+The section for users who have completed onboarding.

-- **layout.tsx**: Layout for boarded users' section.
+- **layout.tsx**: The layout for the boarded user section.

 ##### action

-Components for user actions.
+Displays the actions available to boarded users.

-- **loading.tsx**: Loading state for user actions.
+- **loading.tsx**: The loading state for user actions.
-- **page.tsx**: Page displaying user actions.
+- **page.tsx**: Displays available actions for boarded users.

 ##### card

-User cards with dynamic data.
+Displays individual user cards.

 - **[userCode]**
-  - **loading.tsx**: Loading state for user card.
+  - **loading.tsx**: The loading state for a user card.
-  - **page.tsx**: User card page content.
+  - **page.tsx**: Displays the individual user card.

 ##### dashboard

-Dashboard for the user.
+User dashboard section.

-- **page.tsx**: User dashboard content.
+- **page.tsx**: Displays the user's dashboard.

 #### \_components

-Components used within the user dashboard.
+Reusable components for the user dashboard.

-- **dashboard.tsx**: Dashboard component.
+- **dashboard.tsx**: The component for displaying the user dashboard.

 ##### update

-Section for updating user information.
+Pages for updating user information.

 - **[id]**
-  - **loading.tsx**: Loading state for update page.
+  - **loading.tsx**: The loading state for updating user data.
-  - **page.tsx**: User update page content.
+  - **page.tsx**: The page for updating user information.
-  - **UpdateComponent.tsx**: Component for updating user data.
+  - **UpdateComponent.tsx**: A component for updating user data.

 #### boarding

-Boarding process for users.
+Pages related to the onboarding process for new users.

-- **layout.tsx**: Layout for the onboarding section.
+- **layout.tsx**: The layout for the onboarding section.

 ##### onboarding

-Onboarding page for new users.
+The actual onboarding page for new users.

-- **loading.tsx**: Loading state for onboarding page.
+- **loading.tsx**: The loading state for onboarding.
-- **page.tsx**: Onboarding page content.
+- **page.tsx**: Displays the onboarding page.

 ##### template

-Template pages for onboarding.
+Template for onboarding steps.

 - **[id]**
-  - **page.tsx**: Template page content.
+  - **page.tsx**: Displays the onboarding template page.

 ---

 ## edit

-This folder contains components related to the editing functionality.
+This section contains pages and components for editing user data or settings.

-### page.tsx

-Edit page for making changes to user data or settings.
+- **page.tsx**: The main edit page for user data.

 ### \_components

-Components used in the edit section.
+Components for the editing page.

-- **editor-sidebar.tsx**: Sidebar component for editing.
+- **editor-sidebar.tsx**: Sidebar for the editor page.
 - **settings.tsx**: Settings component for configuring user preferences.